Collection vs delivery for customers and retailers

 This week we have seen Amazon announce that they are partnering with Next in the UK to provide a collection option for customers.
 Large American retailers such as Target, Walmart, Home Depot and CVS have made big investments into their pick up options in the past year too, with Walmart launching their free pick up in a big way at the Superbowl.

-Why are customers choosing pick-up and collection services over delivery?
+Why do customers choose pick-up and collection over delivery?

 Customers’ push for convenience is driving the need for retailers to provide good pick-up services.
 Despite the noise around the convenience of home delivery in recent years, the reality is that waiting at home for a delivery is actually not that convenient.
 This is in part due to the fact that delivery providers still for the most part deliver when people are not home - during the middle of the day.
 There is a huge disconnect between when a customer would like something delivered and when carriers are delivering.